 Comprehensive exploration of experimental techniques widely employed in condense matter physics: SQUID magnetometry, X-ray scattering, electron mictroscopy, and low-temperature and high-pressure technology.
-Methodology presentations will be diverse, encompassing the process of experiment design using advanced equipment, along with meticulus assessment of outcomes from both statistical and procedural perspectives.
-The initial phase will involve a brief classroom-based introduction, succeeded by a sequence of personalized, succint, hands-on modules, each concentrating on a particular technique.
+Methodology presentations will be diverse, encompassing the process of experiment design using advanced equipment, along with meticulous assessment of outcomes from both statistical and procedural perspectives.
+The initial phase will involve a brief classroom-based introduction, succeeded by a sequence of personalized, succinct, hands-on modules, each concentrating on a particular technique.

 Students must have completed either PHYS 5P83 successfully or obtain the instructor's permission.

 What does student need to bring into the course?

 PHYS 5P79 aims to provide graduate students with the essential skill set required for proficiently operating advanced measurement equipment.
 To excel in this course, students should come equipped with strong foundation in physics principles, a proactive approach to learning, and a willingness to engage in hands-on experimentation and critical analysis.

 The primary objective of the course PHYS 5P79 is: